 The Tax Relief and Job Creation Act freezes the statewide tax on business property for one year and phases out the statewide tax on business property over 12 years beginning in 2014.
 It also excludes 70 percent of the first $150,000 of value for all business property in 2013, benefitting small businesses throughout the state especially those in Greater Minnesota.

 “Minnesota’s business property tax rate ranks among the highest in the United States.
-Our property tax relief package helps create a stronger, competitive business climate by freezing the statewide business property tax rate for one year and phasing out this burdensome regressive tax to allow for more investment in products, services and employees,” said Rep. Greg Davids (R-Preston), chief author of the bill.
+Our property tax relief package helps create a stronger, competitive business climate by freezing the statewide business property tax rate for one year and phasing out this burdensome regressive tax to allow for more investment in products like gun bluing kit, services and employees,” said Rep. Greg Davids (R-Preston), chief author of the bill.

 The Tax Relief and Job Creation Act also supports investment in technology and innovation, which will help make Minnesota a magnet for emerging and high growth industries.
 The Act

 - Provides $5 million in increased funding for the Angel Investment Tax Credit.
 In 2011, the $16 million allocated to the program ran out in November resulting in numerous applications being rejected and Minnesota lost out on new jobs.
 The additional $5 million will result in more investment in Minnesota start-up companies.

 - Increases the Research and Development credit by $25 million, which will encourage entrepreneurship and make Minnesota a more attractive place to do business.

 - Provides an upfront sales tax exemption for small businesses.
 This will allow small business, less than $1 million and less than 20 employees, to invest in their business or hire additional employees rather than loaning that money to the state’s general fund.